enoliglesias/wpreader/README.md

 ## Screenshots

 You can take a look at the application that I made with this proyect.
-Is published it in the Play Store and iTunes (soon).
+It's published in the Play Store and iTunes (soon).
 <p>
 <img src="https://lh3.googleusercontent.com/DFZ4-xq_XXk5sZEyGd9AoCCX4ctE_WAM7a__EitV8Iof-1ukhbDMvVRvcySihaxFy3E=h900-rw" height="400px"/>